NEAR: Neighborhood Edge AggregatoR for Graph Classification: Proposed method

 Finishing the procedures above, every white node is connected with two black nodes and every black node is connected with two white nodes and one black node, which generates the desired graph.
 This completes the proof. \end{proof}

 Suppose black nodes have its feature vector $h_b$ and white nodes have its feature vector $h_w$.
-Previous message-passing-based GNNs aggregate neighborhood of target node $v$ and combine it with feature vector of $v$.
+GIN aggregates neighborhood of target node $v$ and combine it with feature vector of $v$.
 These only take into account the combination of feature vectors of the nodes in $N_v$, not the relationship between the nodes in $N_v$.
-Therefore, although marked black nodes in Figure \ref{toyex} have different local structures, they will be mapped to the same feature vector in the next GNN layer.
-The following lemma is a general statement for graphs in Figure \ref{toyex}.
+Therefore, although marked black nodes in Fig. \ref{toyex} have different local structures, they will be mapped to the same feature vector in the next GNN layer.
+The following proposition is a general statement for graphs in Fig. \ref{toyex}.

-\begin{lemma} Let $G$ be a graph that satisfies the conditions in Proposition \ref{prop1} with its feature vector multiset $H$.
-For a GNN layer $\Phi$ with 1-hop neighborhood AGGREGATOR and COMBINE, $G$ with a new feature vector set $\Phi(H)$ also satisfies the conditions in Proposition \ref{prop1}. \end{lemma}
+\begin{proposition} Let $G$ be a graph that satisfies the conditions in lemma \ref{lemma0} with its feature vector multiset $H$.
+For a GNN layer $\Phi$ with 1-hop neighborhood AGGREGATOR and COMBINE, $G$ with a new feature vector set $\Phi(H)$ also satisfies the conditions in lemma \ref{lemma0}. \end{proposition}

 \begin{proof} 1-hop neighborhood AGGREGATOR and COMBINE do not modify the graph structure.
 Therefore, it is sufficient to prove that all nodes with degree 2 and degree 3 have the same feature vector mapped by the GNN layer respectively.
 Let $h_w$ be a feature vector of the white node and $h_b$ be a feature vector of the black node.
 Then, a new feature vector for the white node can be represented as below.